sap-tutorials/community/tutorials/community-2024/community-2024.md

 ### Use tags

 Once you decide where you will write, you'll need to select tags that match the topics that your blog post covers.
-Please read the **SAP Managed Tags** section of the [Help](https://groups.community.sap.com/t5/help/faqpage/title/Associated_Products) page to learn more.
+Please read the **SAP Managed Tags** section of the [Help](https://community.sap.com/t5/help/faqpage/title/Associated_Products) page to learn more.

 <!-- border -->![tags](tutorial_blogging_5.png)

-You must enter at least one SAP Managed Tag, and you may use up to seven.
+You must enter at least one SAP Managed Tag.

 There are also article tags that allow you to further refine your content with additional meta information.
 These are free-form tags and should be used with consideration for the reader and how they would interpret the terms.